zingale/phy504/docs/source/mpi-intro.rst

    :caption: ``hello.cpp``

 There is one additional bit that we won't explore here.
-MPI allows you to setup communicators that are subgroups of the total number of processors.
+MPI allows you to set up communicators that are subgroups of the total number of processors.
 This can be useful to divide tasks up between the total number of processors.
 We'll stick to ``MPI_COMM_WORLD`` which represents all processors.